Radon monitor in the home

 There are three simple steps that we follow:

-- Check – what homes are in an ‘affected area’.
-We've identified all of our homes located in affected areas, using the UKHSA (UK Health Security Agency) map, and have put them into 3 categories (less than 1%, 3 to 5%, and 5 to 10%).
-These homes and their Radon levels will be monitored over a 10-year programme to make sure they remain below the recommended standard.
+• Check – we've identified all of our homes in affected areas, using the UKHSA (UK Health Security Agency) map.
+We've put them into three categories (less than 1%, 3 to 5%, and 5 to 10%).
+The Radon levels in these homes will be monitored over 10 years to make sure they stay below the recommended level.
 We have chosen Radonova to carry out these checks as they are a global leader in Radon measuring.

-- Measure – measurement is easy.
-If you're in one of the homes identified as an affected area, Radonova will send you two detectors to put in your home.
+• Measure – if you live in an affected area, Radonova will send you two detectors to put in your home.
 All you need to do is place one in your bedroom and one in the living area.
 After three months, return them using the pre-paid postage envelope for analysis.

-- Act – if the result comes back higher than the recommended level, we'll arrange for the appropriate measures to be carried out at your home to reduce the level.
-These remedial measures will vary and be dependent on things such as your location, the levels detected and the build of your home.
+• Act – if the result comes back higher than the recommended level, we'll arrange for work to be carried out at your home to reduce it.
+This work will vary depending on your location, the levels detected and the type of home.